CandidContributions/CanConUmbrackathon-2020/README.md

 ## Contributing to the Guestbook

-Please add a new markdown file with the following information:
+Please add a new markdown file named `YourGithubUsername.md` with the following information:

 ```
 NAME: (your name)